Folium Systems

 Can I tour a Folium proof portal before sharing private data?

 Yes.
-Folium can show public-safe or redacted proof portals before private data, credentials, providers, or production dependency enter the workflow.
+Folium can show public or redacted proof portals before private data, credentials, providers, or production dependencies enter the workflow.

 • Tour